zandaleph/cloudbox-bootstrap/README.md

 Usage
 -----

-Run `bin/start_instance.sh` to start an instance.
+Run `bin/launch.sh` to start an instance.
 This will create three files in the local `var` directory:

 + `workspace_key.pem` - your ssh key for the box
 + `workspace_ip` - the ip address of the box
 + `workspace_id` - the id of the ec2 instance

-After `start_instance.sh` is done, you can run `bin/connect.sh` at any time to ssh to your cloud box.
+After `launch.sh` is done, you can run `bin/connect.sh` at any time to ssh to your cloud box.

-When you want to shut down your workspace, run `bin/stop_instance.rb`.
+When you want to shut down your workspace, run `bin/terminate.rb`.
 Remember that you are charged a full hour for each time you start an instance, so do not feel the need to compulsively start and stop your instance every time you log out.